gnang/HypermatrixAlgebraPackage/README.md

 The [General linear group](http://en.wikipedia.org/wiki/General_linear_group) plays a crucial role in many areas of mathematics.
 The BM algebra suggest natural generalization for the General linear group, for which very little is known.
 Recall that a pair of square matrices are said to form an inverse pair if their product yields the Kronecker delta of the same size and order.
-Similarly a tuple of cubic Hypermatrices are said to form an uncorrelated tuple if their product yield the Kronecker delta of the same order and size.
-The Hypermatrix package implements a symbolic parametrization for uncorrelated tuples of arbitrary order but of side lenght equal to 2 and are obtained as follows
+Similarly a tuple of cubic hypermatrices are said to form an uncorrelated tuple if their product yield the Kronecker delta of the same order and size.
+The hypermatrix package implements a symbolic parametrization for uncorrelated tuples of arbitrary order but of side lenght equal to 2 and are obtained as follows

 ```python